 Ensure that the prescription drugs you are on include no side effects that could place you at risk of an accident.
 Talk to your doctor and discuss side effects like drowsiness.
 You should also ask for alternatives if there are such side effects included with the use of the drug.

 If you have been injured in a car accident, you may be eligible for damages that include compensation for medical expenses and lost income.
-Discuss filing a claim for damages with an Atlanta car accident lawyer at the Katz Law Firm.
+Discuss filing a claim for damages with an Atlanta car accident lawyer at the Katz Personal Injury Lawyers.